 Christy Lochary and Michele Beach are the founders of the Louisville Family Center.
 We began working together in 2008 as teachers, which was the start of a collaboration and friendship that has supported us through many important stages in our lives.
-We are also excited to welcome an additional therapist, Jason Swick, who we have also both worked with previously, and who brings a nature-based approach to his work with children and adolescents.
+See below for more information about each therapist, and also be sure to check out our Community Partners page for additional on-site and community practitioners.

 I have been working with families and children since 2008.
 I began my career as a teacher at The Patchwork school, in Louisville Colorado.
 During this time, I found that I had a passion for connecting with families and sharing the joys and challenges they faced.
-I also I began to understand that play can be a powerful expression of a child's inner experience.
-My time as a teacher motivated me to complete a Masters degree in Marriage and Family Therapy at Regis University.
+I also began to understand that play can be a powerful expression of a child's inner experience.
+My time as a teacher motivated me to complete a Masters degree in Marriage and Family Therapy at Regis University in 2015.

 In addition to being a therapist I am also a wife and mother.
 I enjoy spending time with my little family and understand first hand the joys and struggles families encounter in life.
 Becoming a parent has stretched me in ways no amount of training or education could prepare me for.
 I found that while I had a lot of first hand experience being with children, I did not have first hand experience actually being a mother!
 It is a role I had to grow into, and will continue to evolve for the rest of my life.
 As I take this journey into parenthood I find myself getting more and more curious about what is coming up for me in relationship to my child and my husband.
 And that curiosity often takes me in directions I was not planning on going.
 I am so grateful for them in my life!

-When I became a mother, fifteen years ago, I had no idea I was beginning a journey to the center of myself.
+When I became a mother, many years ago, I had no idea I was beginning a journey to the center of myself.
 I had always excelled in school, graduating in 2000 from Stanford University with a Bachelors in Computer Science.
 I had no doubt I could study all of the books, remember some tips from my babysitting days and ace parenting with flying colors.
 And yet I found myself at times sitting there on the floor crying right alongside my two-year-old, not able to understand what I was doing “wrong.”
 I found myself blaming him and shaming myself.

 Shortly thereafter I went back to school, because I wanted to learn more about children and emotions.
 I got my Master’s degree in Educational Psychology from CU Denver in 2007.
 The following August, I co-founded The Patchwork School, which began as a small preschool in my basement with just ten children.
 We moved the school to Louisville where we quickly found we had many parents seeking something similar for their young children and themselves, a learning environment that also makes space for feelings.
-Supporting parents, staff and students these past ten years, I have been fortunate to work with hundreds of families here in Louisville.
+Supporting parents, staff and students these past fourteen years, I have been fortunate to work with hundreds of families here in Louisville.
 I have also researched Social/Emotional well-being on my own and through workshops and conferences in New York, Portland, Finland, Puerto Rico, Vancouver, and here in Colorado.